vb-consulting/NpgsqlRest/README.md

 ## Contributing

-Contributions from the community are welcomed.
+Contributions from the community are welcome.
 Please make a pull request with a description if you wish to contribute.

 ## License